squidfingers/starkplayer/README.md

 Parameters:

-* __type:__ The type of media to display (either 'audio', 'video', or 'youtube').
+* __type:__ The type of media to display ('audio', 'video', or 'youtube').
 By default, type will be set to 'audio' for HTML5 audio or links to urls that have audio file extensions.
 * __url:__ The url to an mp3.
 Defaults to media sniffed out from alternate content.
 * __autoplay:__ Automatically start to play the audio.
 Defaults to false.
 * __border:__ The hexadecimal color of the border.
 If omitted, a border will not be displayed.